More bad news for Gloria.

 "If you're not pregnant then why are you giving us such a burden at this time?"

 "It's not a burden, don't call it a burden."
-She looked at her mother.
+I looked at my mother.
 "Please, Mum, tell me it's not a burden."

 "I don't know, Gloria.
-I don't understand, you've not known him that long."
+I don't understand, you've not known him for long."

-Gloria was full of emotion and her mother rushed across to her.
+I was full of emotion and my mother rushed across to me.
 "Oh, darling, don't get upset."

-Her father sat back down in his chair, took out his handkerchief and wiped his eyes.
-"But there's other people to consider.
+My father sat back down in his chair, took out his handkerchief, and wiped his eyes.
+"But there are other people to consider.
 What about him?
 What about his parents?
 What are they to say about all this?"

-"Ellis is okay, we love each other, and his parents are really happy that we're doing this."
+"Ellis is okay, we love each other, and his parents are really happy we're doing this."

 "Well we need to sit down with his family to talk it over and to make sure."